kdqed/kdnanmaga/site/host-website-on-laptop/index.md

 $ sudo apt install python-certbot-nginx
 $ sudo certbot --nginx -d <your domain name>
 ```
-With the command in Step 3 still running, you should be able to access your local machine via the domain name now!
+With the commands in Step 2 and Step 3 still running, you should be able to access your local machine via the domain name now!